 Also try buying a large stuffed animal from a garage sale for your dog!
 You could also buy a really small stuffed animal (think old happy meal toys) along with loose catnip and sow the catnip into the old toy for your cat.

 Leaving your pet is hard enough, but paying too much while you’re away is even harder.
 To save money on pet boarding, do research in your area first to find the perfect price, along with perfect care!
-Rover.com and Dogvacay.com are great resources for dogs with prices starting at $15 a night.
+Rover.com and Dogvacay.com are great resources for finding a dog sitter and comparing prices.

 You can also “research” your neighbors too.
 Get to know them and see if they’re willing to watch your pets while you’re away!